Prashast4438/Mini_Project/README.md

 This project is a hybrid AI + blockchain NFT registration and verification system.
 It enables users to register NFTs by uploading images, which are processed by an AI backend to extract deep image features and compute a perceptual hash (pHash).
 The pHash and NFT metadata are then registered on the Ethereum blockchain via a custom smart contract, ensuring on-chain authenticity and immutability.
 The system combines the power of AI-based image verification (off-chain) with decentralized, transparent NFT registration (on-chain).

 ## Features
 - **NFT Registration (On-Chain & Off-Chain):** Register NFTs by uploading images and assigning unique names.
-The system extracts deep features and computes a perceptual hash (pHash) using AI, storing features off-chain (SQLite) and pHash on-chain (Ethereum smart contract).
+The system extracts deep features and computes a perceptual hash (pHash)  storing features off-chain (SQLite) and pHash on-chain (Ethereum smart contract).
 - **NFT Verification:** Verify the authenticity of NFTs by comparing uploaded images to registered ones using AI-based feature extraction (off-chain) and by checking the on-chain pHash.
+- **Hamming Distance Verification:** During NFT verification, the backend computes the perceptual hash (pHash) of the uploaded image and compares it to the pHash stored on-chain using Hamming distance.
+A low Hamming distance indicates high visual similarity, ensuring robust and efficient image authenticity checks.
 - **RESTful API:** Flask server exposes endpoints for registration (`/register`), verification (`/verify`), and hash-based existence checks (`/verify-hash/<name>`).
 - **Smart Contract Integration:** Solidity smart contract (`NFTV.sol`) manages on-chain NFT registration and pHash lookup, ensuring blockchain-backed authenticity.
 - **AI/ML Backend:** Utilizes TensorFlow's MobileNetV2 for robust image feature extraction.